LinkedEarth/LeapFROGS/chapters/module7.md

 * Avoid exposing internals that you might want to change.
 * Keep your API minimal but extensible.
+* Think about how many dependencies (e.g., `Pandas`) you might have and whether these are maintained as your code evolves.
+The fewer, the better.
+If you only have one function that you need from a package, it might be better to rewrite it.
+The more maintained, the better.
+You don't want to integrate a package that do not have support for future versions of Python.

 Public APIs are promises.
 Once people depend on them, they are hard to break.